human-detector/human-detector/README.md

 ## Running the Mobile Application

 To run the app, you must have the expo cli installed on your machine.
-You also must set the Keycloak environment variable for authentication.
+You also must specify an OpenID Connect endpoint for authentication (Keycloak for local development, Cognito for production).

 ```
 npm install -g expo-cli // install the expo-cli if you haven't already for glpbal expo cli